-- Name of the task – be specific and make sure it isn’t several tasks.
-The way to keep tasks manageable is to break it down into very small steps.
-It may seem like a lot of steps but because it is more realistic, you will be able to handle them easily.
+- Name of the task - be specific and make sure it isn't several tasks.
+The way to keep tasks manageable is to break them down into very small steps.
+It may seem like a lot of steps, but because it is more realistic, you can handle them easily.

-- Can be done in One Day – check this column if can be completed in one day.
+- Can be done in One Day - check this column to see if it can be completed in one day.
 This task will take more than 1 hour to do.

-- Can take longer than One Day – Check this column if a particular task has several steps and will involve planning.
+- It can take longer than One Day - Check this column if a particular task has several steps and will involve planning.

-If you want a checklist made for you, add your information here and I will send you the one I made.
+If you want a checklist made for you and all our other ebooks, please add your information here, and I will send you the one I made.

 Then, start from the right of the doorway and look around the room slowly.
 Look for signs of incomplete projects like:

 - Items that need to be taken care of